 Hospitality Companies That Sponsor H-2B Visas

-Hospitality and tourism employers sponsor more H-2B workers than almost any other industry, filling seasonal roles at resorts, hotels, theme parks, and ski lodges when domestic labor falls short.
+Hospitality and tourism employers sponsor more H-2B visa workers than almost any other industry, filling seasonal roles at resorts, hotels, theme parks, and ski lodges when domestic labor falls short.
 Most sponsors file each spring for summer seasons and each fall for winter seasons, with petition timelines tied tightly to peak opening dates.
 For detailed visa eligibility requirements, see the official USCIS guide.

 See All H-2B Hospitality Jobs